ErnestasRaw/euroleague_simulator/README.md

    python script.py
    ```

-Enjoy the simulation and track your team’s progress over time!
+Enjoy the simulation and track your team's progress over time!